Home > Strategy Index > Bearish Trading Strategies

 Writing covered puts is a bearish options trading strategy involving the writing of put options while shorting the obligated shares of the underlying stock.

-| Covered Put Write Construction |
+Covered Put Construction |

-| Short 100 Underlying Sell 1 ATM Put |
+Short 100 Shares Sell 1 ATM Put |

 The formula for calculating maximum profit is given below:

 As the writer is short on the stock, he is subjected to much risk if the price of the underlying stock rises dramatically.
-In theory, maximum loss for the covered put write is unlimited since there is no limit to how high the stock price can be at expiration.
+In theory, maximum loss for the covered put options strategy is unlimited since there is no limit to how high the stock price can be at expiration.
 If applicable, the covered put writer will also have to payout any dividends.

 The formula for calculating loss is given below: